Test in production without watermarks.

 printDoc.PrinterSettings.Copies = 5

-Here, pdf
+Here, the pdf

-is a current print document object.
+is the current print document object.

 var printDoc = pdf.GetPrintDocument();